ChatScript/ChatScript/WIKI/ChatScript-Pattern-Redux.md

 | `>`      | greater than
 | `>=`     | greater than or equal to
 | `&`      | bit anded results in non-zero
-| `?`      | is member of 2nd arg concept or topic or JSON array.<br>if no argument occurs after, means is value found in sentence
+| `?`      | is member of 2nd arg concept or topic or JSON array.
+if no argument occurs after, means is value found in sentence

 Comparing two text strings (not numbers) will do it based on case-independent alpha sorting.